oVirt/ovirt-site/source/develop/release-management/features/virt/virt-v2v-integration.html.md

 ##### Import OVA from VMware

-Currently oVirt supports importing OVA only from VMware source (KVM and Xen is not supprted yet).
+Currently oVirt supports importing OVA only from VMware source (KVM and Xen are not supprted yet).
 The OVA needs to be a tar file.
-OVA can be imported from a specific active VDSM host, make sure that the file is accessible and have the permissions: vdsm:kvm (36:36).
+OVA can be imported from an active host in the data-center. make sure that the file is accessible and have the permissions: vdsm:kvm (36:36).
-Make sure that the host that you want to import it from have enough space to extract in the host's temporary directory.
+Make sure that the host that you want to import it from has enough space to extract the ova file to the host's temporary directory.
-For example lets say I have 'rhel' VM in vmware:
+For example let's say I have 'rhel' VM in VNware:

 1. Export 'rhel' VM from VMware to /tmp/rhel.ova in vdsm host (lets call it HOST1)